Reliable thermodynamic estimators for screening multicaloric materials: Estimators for Materials Screening

-{ } For completeness, equations~\ref{eDE} and \ref{eTc} are exact, while $I_c \approx 1$ is approximate.
+{ } Equations~\ref{eDE} and \ref{eTc} are exact, while $I_c \approx 1$ is approximate.
 For barrierless transitions, the enthalpy difference $\delta H_0$ coincides with the energy needed to excite an additional degree of freedom (DoF) and access the higher-temperature phase, and in the classical limit $I_c \equiv 1$ in this case.
-This interpretation of eq.~\eqref{eTc} was successfully applied to estimate melting temperatures. \cite{PRL100p040602} The apparent simplicity of the estimate (\ref{eTc}) obscures a complicated counting of the number of the effective DoF. \cite{PRL100p040602} In general, a higher-$T$ phase has more DoF contributing and consequently a higher entropy than the lower-$T$ phase.
+This interpretation of eq.~\ref{eTc} was successfully applied to estimate melting temperatures \cite{PRL100p040602}.
+The apparent simplicity of the estimate (\ref{eTc}) obscures a complicated counting of the number of the effective DoF \cite{PRL100p040602}.
+In general, a higher-$T$ phase has more DoF contributing and consequently a higher entropy than the lower-$T$ phase.
 The change in the number of effective DoF is an integer, hence, a reasonable accuracy of the eq.~(\ref{eTc}) with $I_c \approx 1$ is not a coincidence.
-As both atomic and spin orderings can be described by a basis-set expansion, \cite{PRL92p255702y2004} a similar equation for different physics is obtained.
-One can assess eq.~\ref{eTc} for order-disorder transitions for a range of binary metals using data from Table 3.4 in Ref.~\onlinecite{ZarkevichPhD2003}, shown in Table~\ref{T1TH}.
+As both atomic and spin orderings can be described by a basis-set expansion \cite{PRL92p255702y2004}, a similar equation for different physics is obtained.
+One can assess eq.~\ref{eTc} for generic alloy screening, as exemplified for order-disorder transitions in Table~\ref{T1TH} or for solid-solid phase transitions in Table \ref{T3Tc}.